coderefinery/social-coding/content/software-licensing.md

 :::{solution}
 **Legal Reality**: Pasting third-party copyleft source code directly into your repository creates a single combined work.
 You do not hold exclusive copyright over the overall codebase.

-* **EU vs. US Legal Concepts (Adaptation vs. Derivative Work)**: Coding AI tools often refer to this under the US common-law doctrine of *"Derivative Works"*.
+* **EU vs. US Legal Concepts (Adaptation vs. Derivative Work)**: Coding AI tools often refer to this under the US common-law doctrine of *Derivative Works*.
 In the EU (Directive 2009/24/EC Art.
 4(1)(b)), modifying or refactoring code is classified as a statutory act of **Adaptation, Translation, or Alteration**.
 Regardless of terminology, modifying copyleft code triggers mandatory reciprocal sharing obligations.
 * **Outcome**: **Restricted Choice (Mandatory Copyleft).** You cannot choose a permissive license (MIT) or keep the repository proprietary.
 * **Selected Category**: **Copyleft / Reciprocal**
 * **JLA Matches**: `EUPL-1.2`, `GPL-3.0`